 They are resistant to wind, rain and hail.
 The special glass used on the solar panels is toughened and laminated.
 The solar panel is factory tested to be MNRE approved.
 These tests, which meet the MNRE standard, are carried out with ice balls with a diameter between 1.25 and 0.75 cm, the impact speed is 140 km/m maximum.
 Suffice to say that the possibility of destruction of solar panels by hail is relatively low.

 So in conclusion, the only thing that can overcome a solar module is a meteorite, but if that happens, you will have other concerns than checking the mechanical strength of your modules.

-A solar panel is made of 75% glass .
+A solar panel is made of 75% glass.
 An infinitely recyclable material, just like the aluminum that makes up its frame.
-Inside there is an EVA plastic film which can be transformed into granules to be remelted or burned to generate electricity.
+Inside there is an EVA plastic film that can be transformed into granules to be remelted or burned to generate electricity.
 Finally, there are the silicon cells and the electrical conductors which can be aluminum, silver or copper.
 These elements are separated mechanically and chemically before being melted, then reused.